 The U.S. Department of Veterans Affairs requires that ACC establish and enforce Standards of Progress for all students receiving educational benefits from the VA.
-These standards are reviewed by the Office of Higher Education Management Services of the Michigan Department of Education and must be approved by the VA.
+These standards are reviewed by the State Approving Agency and must be approved by the VA.